lpe234/rust-mysqldump/README.md

 - `colored`: To colorize the output to the terminal.
 - `dotenv`: To load the database configuration from environment variables.
 - `serde`: To deserialize the database configuration.
+- `chrono`: To measure the time taken to export each database.

 ## Contributing